logicly-au/pmhc-mds-user-documentation/doc/faqs/system/data-entry.rst

 What is the best way to manage the client key?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Client Key needs to be stable for each individual within the Provider Organisation.
+The Client Key needs to be stable for each individual within the provider organisation.

-Initially the PHN may decide to play a role in coordinating assignment and management
+The PHN may decide to play a role in coordinating assignment and management
-of these keys for Provider Organisations, prior to the PMHC MDS implementation a
+of these keys for provider organisations.
-Master Client Index during :ref:`Stage-Two` of development.

 See data specifications for `Identifier management <http://docs.pmhc-mds.com/en/v1/data-specification/identifier-management.html>`_.